 Add removal of an AUD NAL unit for which all VCL NAL units of an AU are removed by the sub-bitstream extraction.

-JVET-S0098 AHG9/12: On subpicture conformance [R. Skupin, Y. Sanchez, K. Suehring, T. Schierl (HHI)]

-At the last meeting, it was agreed to allow higher layers of an OLS to contain multiple subpictures while the lower layers of the OLS do not use subpicture partitioning.
-Extensions to the conformance testing related sections of the VVC draft specification are required to handle such bitstreams, especially when individual subpictures are extracted.

-This contribution proposes fixes for the following items:

-Extraction of subpictures with non-subpicture reference layers and scaling windows

-RprConstraintsActive[ i ][ j ] derivation mismatches

-OLS-specific and layer-specific constraints

-SubPicSet accumulation

 JVET-S0099 AHG12: SEI message handling in subpicture extraction [R. Skupin, Y. Sanchez, K. Suehring (HHI), V. Drugeon (Panasonic)]

 This contribution compares the handling of scalable-nested SEI messages in the extraction processes of a target OLS (Annex C.6) and for a target subpicture (Annex C.7) and proposes additions to the subpicture-specific extraction process for alignment that are asserted to be on oversight and intended by design.
 It is proposed to add to Annex C.7: